VaibhavRaghuvanshi01/100-Days-of-Azure/Microsoft_Certified_Azure_Developer_Associate/README.md

  * It also lets you control which IP addresses are allowed or denied access to your site if you want.

+## DAY:- 5

+# Creating a Simple Web App

+ * There are a few different options for where we could deploy it from,We could use Visual Studio, Visual Studio Code, or the Azure Command-Line Interface.
+I’m going to use the Azure CLI because it’s possible to use it without having to install anything.
+Microsoft provides something called the Cloud Shell that brings up a small virtual machine that has the Azure CLI and other tools installed on it.
+ * Before we can deploy an app, we need to get one from somewhere, I’m going to use a sample .NET application. command-dotnet new webapp -n MyFirstAzureWebApp -f net6.0 && cd MyFirstAzureWebApp.